alibakh62/Datamon/README.md

 - [] Custom fonts are not being loaded properly.
 Sometimes they load and sometimes they don't.
 Currently, I'm using expo guideline to use custom fonts, but there should be a better more stable way.

+- [] In `Login`, we have to check if the record already exists before writing it to firestore.

 # Notes:

 - For adding custom fonts (e.g. Nunito), refer to [here](https://github.com/expo/google-fonts/tree/master/font-packages/nunito#readme)